tonsky/rum/README.md

 (label "A" 3) ;; => <div>My args: ["A" 3]</div>
 ```

-The internal state cannot be directly manipulated, except at certain stages of component lifecycle.
-Mixins are functions that are invoked at these stages and modify state and/or do side effects to the world.
+The internal state cannot be directly manipulated, except at certain stages of a component's lifecycle.
+Mixins are functions that are invoked at these stages to modify the state and/or do side effects to the world.

-This mixin will record component’s mount time:
+The following mixin will record the component’s mount time:

 ```clojure
 (rum/defcs time-label < { :did-mount (fn [state]